 - 3. Section 4 of P.L.1997, c.13 (C.44:10-37) is amended to read as follows: - 4.
 In computing the cash assistance benefit provided to recipients, the following disregards shall be applied to the earned income of each person in the assistance unit: - a.
-In the case of [a recipient who is employed an average of 20 hours or more a week ] all recipients who are employed: - (1) 100% of the earned income shall be disregarded for the first full [month] two months of employment in which the earned income would be counted; - (2) 75% of the earned income shall be disregarded for six [consecutive ] cumulative months of employment thereafter; and - (3) 50% of the earned income shall be disregarded for each [continuous] month of employment thereafter. - b.
+In the case of [a recipient who is employed an average of 20 hours or more a week ] all recipients who are employed: - (1) 100% of the earned income shall be disregarded for the first full [month] two months of employment in which the earned income would be counted; - (2) 75% of the earned income shall be disregarded for six [consecutive] cumulative months of employment thereafter; and - (3) 50% of the earned income shall be disregarded for each [continuous ] month of employment thereafter. - b.
 In the case of a recipient who is employed for an average of less than 20 hours a week: - (1) 100% of the earned income shall be disregarded for the first full month in which the earned income would be counted; and - (2) 50% of the earned income shall be disregarded for each continuous month of employment thereafter.
-1 (deleted by amendment, P.L., c.) (pending before the Legislature as this bill) - c.
-[If an employable recipient has a documented disability, as defined by the commissioner by regulation, that limits the person from accepting more than 20 hours of employment per week, the commissioner may waive the 20 hours or more requirement in subsection a. of this section and provide that the recipient shall be entitled to the 75% earned income disregard for six consecutive months of employment, and the 50% earned income disregard for each continuous month of employment thereafter.] (deleted by amendment, P.L. , c.) (pending before the Legislature as this bill) - d.
-In computing the cash assistance benefit for recipients who lose employment and subsequently become reemployed, the 100 percent disregard described in paragraph (1) of subsection a. of this section and the 75 percent disregard described in paragraph (2) of

-1 subsection a. of this subsection may be applied again only once

-- 2 every 12 months; otherwise, the 50 percent disregard described in - 3 paragraph (3) of subsection a. shall be applied for each continuous - 4 month of employment.
+1 (deleted by amendment, P.L., c.) (pending before the Legislature as this bill)

+- 1 d.
+In computing the cash assistance benefit for recipients who 2 lose employment and subsequently become reemployed, the 100 3 percent disregard described in paragraph (1) of subsection a. of this 4 section and the 75 percent disregard described in paragraph (2) of 5 subsection a. of this subsection may be applied again only once 6 every 12 months; otherwise, the 50 percent disregard described in paragraph (3) of subsection a. shall be applied for each continuous 7 8 month of employment.
+9 - (cf: P.L.2007, c.97, s.1)

 - 4. Section 5 of P.L.1997, c.13 (C.44:10-38) is amended to read as follows: - 5. a.
-The program shall provide supportive services to a recipient [as a last resort when no other source of support is available ] in appropriate circumstances, as determined by the commissioner, except that the recipient shall be required to continuously seek other sources of support.
-The commissioner shall determine the amounts and extent of the support.
-The supportive services shall include, but not be limited to, one or more of the following: - (1) child care services, including after-school child care in the case of a child over six years of age, for eligible dependent children, to be provided during the recipient's program eligibility period and for 24 consecutive months following ineligibility for benefits as a result of receipt of earned income.
+The program shall provide supportive services to a recipient [as a last resort when no other source of support is available in appropriate circumstances, as determined by the commissioner, except that the recipient shall be required to continuously seek other sources of support.
+The commissioner shall determine the amounts and extent of the support. supportive services shall include, but not be limited to, one or more of the following: - (1) child care services, including after-school child care in the case of a child over six years of age, for eligible dependent children, to be provided during the recipient's program eligibility period and for 24 consecutive months following ineligibility for benefits as a result of receipt of earned income.